 Unforgettable experience of Munnar and Thekkady

-I had always dreams of spending my holidays at golden beaches lined with palm trees picturing a perfect scenic view of blue Arabian Sea.
-It came true when I visited Kovalam Beach of Kerala.
+I had always dreamed of spending holidays on the golden beaches lined with palm trees picturing a perfect scenic view of blue Arabian Sea.
+It came true when I visited Kovalam Beach, Kerala.
 However, it was far more to offer than just wonderful golden-beaches.
 It has tranquil and relaxing atmosphere, red-white color combination of lighthouse, best fishing area and modern infrastructure that attracts every tourists.

 After spending 2 complete relaxing days at lighthouse beach I continued my trip towards green Munnar and Thekkady.
 These are definitely known for their green mountains and tea gardens.
 There are lots of spice gardens which are best known for spices – exports in the world.
 National parks, lakes and elephant rides makes the experience of Munnar and thekkady a magical one.

 Munnar – ‘The Kashmir of South India’!!
 Yes, my first impression to this hill station was very much cool and refreshing.
 Thumps up for its evergreen mountains which attracts tourists throughout the year.
 It’s Brumous mountains have tea estates across 80,000 miles, offering wonderful photographic opportunity of its natural beauty.
 Munnar is famous for its festivals – Onam, Vishu, Thrissur and boat festival which happens throughout the year.

 Munnar is just 110 kms from Kochi.
 The history of Munnar tells us that in local language it is known as ‘Three rivers’.
 During British era, Munnar was the summer capital of British.

 Things to do in Munnar: